Power of attorney

 EPAs were replaced by LPAs in October 2007.
 However, if you made and signed an EPA before 1 October 2007, it should still be valid.
 An EPA covers decisions about your property and financial affairs, and it comes into effect if you lose mental capacity, or if you want someone to act on your behalf.

-More information about Ordinary Power of Attorney
+More information about ordinary powers of attorney

 - you need someone to act for you for a temporary period, such an when you’re on holiday or in hospital